Roman Catholic Diocese of Cumania: Background (before 1211)

 The nomadic Cumans controlled the lands north of the Lower Danube and east of the Carpathian Mountains after about 1100.
 Archaeological research indicates that most settlements in the territory had been abandoned by that time.
 According to John Kinnamos, a Byzantine army which invaded the Kingdom of Hungary in 1166 "had passed through some wearisome and rugged regions and had gone through a land entirely bereft of men" before entering Hungary across the Eastern Carpathians.
 Twelfth-century Sicilian Muslim geographer Muhammad al-Idrisi wrote that the two Cuman groups (the Black Cumans and White Cumans) were separated from each other by the Dniester River.
 Describing the eastern borders of the Kingdom of Hungary around 1150, Otto of Freising mentioned the "open land of the Patzinaks and the Falones" (the Pechenegs and Cumans, respectively).
 He described the territory as a "very fine hunting ground practically untouched by plow and hoe", suggesting a lack of agriculture.
-However, archaeological research has indicated that local inhabitants practised agriculture in the Prut-region settlements during the 11th and 12th centuries.
-According to the Hypatian Codex, Ivan Rostislavich—who claimed the Principality of Halych (or Galicia)—"did harm to the Galician fishermen" on the Lower Danube (implying that portions of the lands between the Eastern Carpathians and the river were controlled by the princes of Halych).
-The Cumans were pagans who worshipped the sky, the earth and other natural elements.
+However, archaeological research has indicated that local inhabitants practiced agriculture in the Prut-region settlements during the 11th and 12th centuries.
+According to the Hypatian Codex, Prince Ivan Rostyslavych Berladnik, a claimant to the Principality of Halych (or Galicia), "did harm to the Galician fishermen" on the Lower Danube, implying that portions of the lands between the Eastern Carpathians and the river were controlled by the princes of Halych.